About Ravencharm Rattery

 Diet

-I'm currently feeding Native Earth 18% Protein 4018 Rodent Diet (Teklad Global 2018).
-For variety they also recieve a dry mix, as well as fresh fruits and veggies.
-I give probiotics in the form of baby rice cereal with probiotics added.
+I'm currently feeding Mazuri Rodent Breeder 6F.
+For variety they also receive a dry mix, as well as fresh fruits and veggies.
+I give probiotics in the form of supplemented baby rice cereal.

-The dry mix is: pumpkin seeds, sunflower seeds, dried fruit (bananas, papaya, golden raisins, raisins, pineapple) and low-sugar toasted whole grain oat cereal.
+The dry mix is: a variety of oats, sunflower seeds, pumpkin seeds, fruit flavored baby puff grain snacks, dried fruit (bananas, papaya, golden raisins, raisins, pineapple), low-sugar rice puffs and low-sugar toasted whole grain oat cereal.

 Rattery Setup

-I have two Midwest Critter Nation® cages, a Double Level (36"L x 24"W x 63"H) and a Single Level (36"L x 24"W x 39"H) combined to make a three story cage and then another Double Level (36"L x 24"W x 63"H), which I use for my main rattery housing.
-I also have a few smaller cages, which are used for the quarantine of new rats or for a nursery for litters.
+I have several Midwest Critter Nation cages and Midwest Ferret Nation cages, they are all double units (36"L x 24"W x 63"H), which I use for my main rattery housing.
+I also have a few smaller cages and custom tub cages, which are used for the quarantine of new rats or for a nursery for litters.

 The rats also get playtime outside of their cage, which includes fun activities like diving for peas and carrots.